Types of Tribal Crafts in India

 Religion plays a thrusting role in tribal day-to-day life.
 It is wholly expressed through art and reflects its use in their crafts.
 Indian tribal craft is generally ritualistic, rubbing off a distinct line between the artist and the art lover.
 It is encased within the consciousness of the tribe and transforms according to developments in the tribe.
 Tribal crafts are dependent on the local plant ecosystem.
 For instance, the use of bamboo for making bows, arrows, vessels and habitations doubtlessly lent to the conservation of bamboo grass.
 Implements, like the digging stick and bow and arrow, canoes and boats, dwelling houses, each an essential craft item, were dependent on plants and trees.

 The other popular raw material used by Indian tribals in their craft-making is mud.
-Mud is in fact utilised in umpteen artefacts, like, pottery, storage jars, figures of deities, votive offerings, decorations and burial urns and other objects.
-One of the bare essentials, tribal habitations are constructed mud.
-Fascinatingly, clay images are moulded not of the deity but as offerings to the deity.
+Mud is in fact utilized in umpteen artifacts, like, pottery, storage jars, figures of deities, votive offerings, decorations and burial urns and other objects.
+One of the bare essentials, tribal habitations are constructed with mud.
+Fascinatingly, clay images are moulded not for the deity but as offerings to the deity.
 Terracotta is yet another material that can be seen in regular usage in tribal crafts in India.
 The figures are a central part of a total ritualistic portrayal of the rites of passage.

 What tells apart Indian tribal craft is the quality of usefulness which is integral to its creation.
 Whether it is a pot to carry water, a storage jar, a bow and arrow, a basket to carry goods or a votive offering, the object always has a role to play, a purpose intrinsic to its creation and existence.
 The shapes and forms of tribal crafts are, fascinatingly, deduced from basketry, as are the ornamentations on pottery.
 Basketry is the most popular and available of tribal crafts, being highly diverse, with its origins impossible to outline.